ICTatRTI/Orca/README.md

+# Deprecated
+This tool is no longer maintained and is in archive state. do not use this in production solutions.

 # Introduction
 [![Build Status](https://dev.azure.com/org-ehs/orca/_apis/build/status/KoduIsGreat.orca?branchName=master)](https://dev.azure.com/org-ehs/orca/_build/latest?definitionId=18&branchName=master)

 Orca is a workflow management solution similar in nature to [Airflow]() and [Luigi](), but specifically for microservices and is built with data streaming in mind.
 It attempts to provide a sensible way to define a workflow in yaml.

 Read the full docs [here](https://koduisgreat.github.io/orca/)
 # Contributing